python/cpython/Doc/library/reprlib.rst

-:mod:`repr` --- Alternate :func:`repr` implementation
+:mod:`reprlib` --- Alternate :func:`repr` implementation
 =====================================================

-.. module:: repr
+.. module:: reprlib
    :synopsis: Alternate repr() implementation with size limits.
 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

-The :mod:`repr` module provides a means for producing object representations with limits on the size of the resulting strings.
+The :mod:`reprlib` module provides a means for producing object representations with limits on the size of the resulting strings.
 This is used in the Python debugger and may be useful in other contexts as well.